ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The contents of the byte string is then handed to the particular manifest processor for that type of manifest.
 CoSWID and SUIT manifest are examples of this.

-If a particular manifest type does not use CBOR encoding, then the item in the array for it must be a CBOR tag that contains a byte string.
+If a particular manifest type does not use CBOR encoding, then the item in the array for it MUST be a CBOR tag that contains a byte string.
 The EAT decoder uses the tag to identify the processor for that type of manifest.
 The contents of the tag, the byte string, are handed to the manifest processor.
 Note that a byte string is used to contain the manifest whether it is a text based format or not.